kumc-bmi/naaccr-tumor-data/CONTRIBUTING.md

   - *NOTE*: with static type annotations, the 79 character line length limit is awkward; in GROUSE we used 99 in `setup.cfg`.

+  - *NOTE*: Though imports at the top of a notebook cell are handy for prototyping, we move them to the top of the notebook (module) to conform to community style.

 ---